Subterranean New York City

 Subterranean New York City relates to the area beneath the surface level of New York City; the natural features, man-made structures, spaces, objects, and cultural creation and experience.
-Like other subterranea (geography) the underground world of New York City has been the basis of tv series, documentaries, artwork and books.
+Underground power lines and other utilities are usual in dense parts of the city.
+Like other subterranea, the underground world of New York City has been the basis of TV series, documentaries, artwork, and books.

 History

-Streams, springs and swamps were once a more prominent feature in New York City (NYC).
+Streams, springs and swamps were once a more prominent feature in New York City.
 Manhattan for instance has numerous tidally-affected streams that run beneath street level, their existence sub-surface due to development.
 An example is the Minetta Brook which exists beneath Minetta Lane in Greenwich Village.
-Water seepage is a problem in the underground spaces of NYC and pumping is necessary to divert it elsewhere.
-The predominant bedrock underneath NYC is Manhattan Schist.
+Water seepage is a problem in the underground spaces of New York and pumping is necessary to divert it elsewhere.
+The predominant bedrock underneath New York City is Manhattan Schist.

-Some subterranean spaces of New York city are inhabited by so-called Mole people.
+Some subterranean spaces of New York are inhabited by so-called Mole people.
 They were the subject of a 2008 documentary called Voices in the Tunnels.

-Municipal services continued to develop and NYC has an extensive sewerage system, steam lines, water channels and other utility systems; and a vast and sometimes deep network of underground space and passages.
+Municipal services continued to develop and New York has an extensive sewerage system, steam lines, water channels and other utility systems; and a vast and sometimes deep network of underground space and passages.
 The workers who excavate this realm are called 'sandhogs' and their origin as an organized group goes back to 8 May 1872.
-Relics of the past exist beneath the surface, and engineering services have claimed to unearth the likes of old trolley tracks that exist beneath the tarmac and the pneumatic systems of the United States Treasury Department and United States Post Office; the latter of which went into service in 1872 was used for mail delivery.
+Relics of the past exist beneath the surface, and engineering services have claimed to unearth the likes of old trolley tracks that exist beneath the tarmac and the pneumatic systems of the United States Treasury Department and United States Post Office; the latter of which went into service in 1872 for mail transport.

-Pop Culture and art
+Pop culture and art

-The underground world of New York City has been the subject of tv series, films, paintings and books.
-In the popular fictional tv series Teenage Mutant Ninja Turtles, the sewer system was their home and means of navigating swiftly underneath the sprawling city above.
+The underground world of New York City has been the subject of TV series, films, paintings and books.
+In the popular fictional TV series Teenage Mutant Ninja Turtles, the sewer system was the turtles' home and their means of navigating swiftly underneath the sprawling city above.
 Books involving the topic include The Underland Chronicles, Downsiders, Visages Immobiles and the Marvel comic series Morlocks.

-As an artistic subject, the NYC Subway was painted by Mark Rothko in his 'subway series', with expression of the architectural elements and space, in contrast to the scenes depicted in the book Manhattan Transfer by Don Passo which detail the hustle and bustle of people.
-Graffiti artists have used NYC's sub-terranea and associated objects as the canvas itself, painting and writing on subways and trains.
-NYC in the 1970's and 1980's is regularly considered the height of subway art.
+As an artistic subject, the New York City Subway was painted by Mark Rothko in his 'subway series', with expression of the architectural elements and space, in contrast to the scenes depicted in the book Manhattan Transfer by Don Passo which detail the hustle and bustle of people.
+Graffiti artists have used New York's sub-terranea and associated objects as the canvas itself, painting and writing on subways and trains.
+New York in the 1970s and 1980s is regularly considered the height of subway art.

 The abandoned Cobble Hill railroad tunnel was the subject of a segment on an episode of the U.S History Channel's Cities of the Underworld.